 I love the recommended reading list because it's full of books on marketing and entrepreneurship in general.
 That's good because the people behind them know what they're talking about on all levels, they don't just focus on what works in travel blogging or even in blogging so that you can learn to look at your own business field with a much more diversified and broader perspective.

 The same goes for the expert interviews.
 Matt doesn't talk with travel bloggers who do well with SEO or affiliate marketing, he talks with the top players in their fields regardless of blog niche.

-The only thing I regret a bit is that these interviews were done when Matt launched his course, which means that they don’t really talk about the current state of things.
-For some things, like copywriting, that isn’t such a big deal, but for something as SEO it would be nice to hear Rand’s (yes, theRand Fishkin of Moz) perspective on SEO now.
+The only thing I regret a bit is that these interviews were done when Matt launched his course, which means that they don't really talk about the current state of things.
+For some things, like copywriting, that isn't such a big deal, but for something like SEO it would be nice to hear Rand's (yes, theRand Fishkin of Moz) perspective on SEO now.

 I think the reason why Matt has left these interviews alone is that they're all with people who, like I said, are at the total top of their game and so I'm sure it's not that easy to ask them for a second interview.
 A good way to solve this could be to have a few other experts talk about the same topics but really with a focus on the state of things now.

 The webinars tackle specific aspects of blogging, like building your newsletter and growing your audience.
 Members can follow them live or read the transcript/see the video/listen to the audio recording afterward.
 All webinars stay up on the course platform, so there's no need to worry if you can't attend them live.
 However, sometimes Matt does his webinars in the form of a Q&A and then it's always good when you can be there to ask him questions.